Why Join or Renew Your FSCA Membership?

-This was our second year of honoring those who served in the military (at the VFW) and our first responders such as fire, police and EMT’s (at Rath Park).
+This was third year of honoring those who served in the military (at the VFW) and our first responders such as fire, police and EMT’s (at Rath Park).
 This year we added a banner recognizing our health care workers at Rath Park.
 Our 2020 banner was for our local Astronaut Michael Massimino, which is on display on the southwest corner of Commonwealth St and Hempstead Turnpike, the street where Mike grew up.
 The latest 2021 banner is our "9-11 - Never Forget" which is on display on the south side of Naple Avenue in front of the 9-11 Memorial.

 Our 2021 program is closed.
 Our 2022 program will be similar to our previous programs so if you'd like samples of our 2021 program click here.
-For an application to honor a Hometown Hero in 2021 click here.
-To view a video of the last year’s VFW display click here.
+For a sample application to honor a Hometown Hero, click here.
+To view a video of the 2020's VFW display click here.
 To view a list of Honorees and Sponsors click here.

 Franklin Square Banners

-This was our first year hanging additional banners at the intersection of Hempstead Turnpike / Franklin Avenue / New Hyde Park Road.
+The year 2020 was our first year hanging additional banners at the intersection of Hempstead Turnpike / Franklin Avenue / New Hyde Park Road.
 Four of these are our “Live, Shop, Dine” banners to help promote our local businesses and two banners congratulate or 2020 graduates as they have had a trying end to this school year.
 We replaced those banners with two winter banners just before Thanksgiving 2020.
-Those two banners were replaced with two new Spring / Summer banners.
+Those two banners were replaced with two new spring / summer banners in April of 2021.
 With appropriate funding and the Town of Hempstead permission, we hope to continue the banner effort and increase the amount of lampposts that can be decorated.